ayaancodes/budi/README.md

   Enables natural language processing for real-time assistance and intelligent code interactions.
 Voiceflow has seamless connectivity with multiple AI models, and we utilize ChatGPT 4-o mini to keep response quality and query speed optimized.

 - **Cloudflare Workers**
   A **serverless backend** that ensures low-latency communication between Budi’s AI engine and your environment.
+This cloud service saves backups of code, and is leveraged for high-speed

 - **VSCode Extensions**
   A custom extension developed to ensure Budi’s functionalities are tightly coupled with your coding environment.